-So I wipe the marker off with my little tiny square of alcohol-soaked paper towel, then I plunge the same square into the marker cap and ream it around with the tweezers to clean the inner cap area.
+So first, I wipe the marker off with my little tiny square of alcohol-soaked paper towel, then I plunge the same square into the marker cap and ream it around with the tweezers to clean the inner cap area.

-Tap the excess moisture out of the cap, recap the marker, and move on to cleaning the next marker with a clean square.
+Tap the excess alcohol out of the cap, recap the marker, and move on to cleaning the next marker with a clean square.

 Try a little spring cleaning today and give your Copic babies a bath.
 Your markers will thank you!